gridmaniac/nagare-boshi/README.md

 3. Upload the backup file on the main page
 4. Start learning with SRS flashcards!

 No account needed - just upload your Imiwa? backup and start studying.
-Your progress is saved locally.

 ## Features